artemanufrij/metronome/README.md

-# metronome for elementary
+# Metronome designed for elementary

-A simple mentronome
+### A simple mentronome written in Vala
 ![screenshot](Screenshot.png)